Extreme environment: Extreme habitats

-Many different habitats can be considered extreme environments, such as the polar ice caps, the driest spots in deserts, and abysmal depths in the ocean.
+Many different habitats can be considered extreme environments, such as the polar ice caps, the driest spots in deserts, and abyssal depths in the ocean.
 Many different places on the Earth demand that species become highly specialized if they are to survive.
 In particular, microscopic organisms that can't be seen with the naked eye often thrive in surprising places.

 Polar regions

 Owing to the dangerously low temperatures, the number of species that can survive in these remote areas is very slim.
 Over years of evolution and adaptation to this extremely cold environment, both microscopic and larger species have survived and thrived no matter what conditions they have faced.
 By changing their eating patterns and due to their dense pelt or their body fat, only a few species have been capable of adapting to such harsh conditions and have learned how to thrive in these cold environments.

 Deserts

 A desert is known for its extreme temperatures and extremely dry climate.
 The type of species that live in this area have adapted to these harsh conditions over years and years.
 Species that are able to store water and have learned how to protect themselves from the Sun's harsh rays are the only ones that are capable of surviving in these extreme environments.